 Candidates produce one written text: either broadly creative or broadly discursive.
-They can choose this text from their writing done throughout the course.
+They can explore different types of writing throughout the course but must follow the portfolio-writing process for the piece selected for assessment.

 Most of the writing process requires candidates to work independently, but the teacher or lecturer can support them to choose the focus and genre of the piece of writing.
 Candidates must complete the first draft of the piece of writing in class under supervision.